top of page

 Starcrest Consulting.png

-Reduced vessel speeds are shown to reduce air pollution, regional greenhouse gas emissions, underwater noise, and the risk of ship strikes to endangered whales.
-Click the links below to learn more about the methods used to calculate environmental benefits associated with the Protecting Blue Whales and Blue Skies program.
+Reduced vessel speeds are shown to reduce air pollution, regional greenhouse gas emissions, underwater noise, and the risk of fatal ship strikes to endangered whales.
+Methods used to calculate environmental benefits associated with the program and latest season results are linked below.

-Emission reductions (NOx, SOx, DPM, CO2e) for each VSR season are estimated by looking at the difference in emissions between each participating vessel at its baseline speed and the actual emissions based on the VSR compliant speed observed during the season.
+Emission reductions (NOx, SOx, DPM, CO2e) for each VSR season are estimated by looking at the difference in emissions between each participating vessel at its baseline speed and emissions based on the speeds observed during the VSR season.

 to Whales